The Good Liar: Production

 In March 2018, it was announced that Bill Condon would direct the film, with Ian McKellen and Helen Mirren cast in the leading roles.
 In April 2018, Russell Tovey and Jim Carter joined the cast.

 Principal production commenced on April 23, 2018, in London, England.
 The film was also shot in Berlin, Germany.

 Release

 The film's world premiere was held on October 28, 2019, at the BFI Southbank in London.
 It was released on November 8, 2019, in the United Kingdom, and on November 15, 2019, in the United States.

 Reception

 Box office

-The Good Liar has grossed $17.2 million in the United States and Canada, and $16.2 million in other territories, for a worldwide total of $33.4 million, against a production budget of $10 million.
+The Good Liar grossed $17.2 million in the United States and Canada, and $16.2 million in other territories, for a worldwide total of $33.4 million, against a production budget of $10 million.

 In the United States and Canada, the film was released alongside Charlie's Angels and Ford v Ferrari, and was projected to gross around $5 million from 2,439 theaters in its opening weekend.
 It made $1.6 million on its first day and went on to debut to $5.6 million, finishing seventh at the box office.
 It fell 40% to $3.6 million in its second weekend, finishing in tenth.